 Natural sources of pro-biotics for a healthy gut

 If you prefer you can dump the pills and get more healthy bacteria into your gut to help you to digest your food properly and get more nutrients out of it.
 Certain foods boost the healthy flora in your gut.

 Bearing in mind that pro-biotic means literally ‘for life’it would be strange if natural foods did not provide this health enhancing bacteria, and it does, there are numerous ways to boost your levels of pro-biotics and do so naturally.
 Here are our favourites.

 Clearly you have to be careful with these foods if you have multiple food allergies.
 For example if you have a dairy intolerance eating yoghurt is bad full stop.
 But if you are lucky you can incorporate at least some of these foods into your diet.

-Fermented foods boost pro-biotics
+Fermented foods boost pro-biotics naturally in the gut

 There is a growing body of evidence that shows that including fermented or naturally cultured foods in your diet boosts the good bacteria in your digestive system.
 This is because these foods contain high levels of the bacteria we need to digest our food.
 There is a very good article on this subject here.